Getting Started with metapredict

 How does metapredict work?

-metapredict is a deep-learning-based predictor trained on consensus disorder data from 8 different predictors, as pre-computed and provided by MobiDB.
+metapredict V1 is a deep-learning-based predictor trained on consensus disorder data from 8 different predictors, as pre-computed and provided by MobiDB.
 Functionally, this means each residue is assigned a score between 0 and 1 which reflects the confidence we have that the residue is disordered (or not).
 If the score was 0.5, this means half of the predictors predict that residue to be disordered.
-In this way, metapredict can help you quickly determine the likelihood that residues are disordered by giving you an approximation of what other predictors would predict (things got pretty ‘meta’ there, hence the name metapredict).
+In this way, metapredict V1 can determine the likelihood that residues are disordered by giving you an approximation of what other predictors would predict (things got pretty ‘meta’ there, hence the name metapredict).

-Emenecker, R. J., Griffith, D., & Holehouse, A. S. (2022).
-Metapredict V2: An update to metapredict, a fast, accurate, and easy-to-use predictor of consensus disorder and structure.
+These changes and new assessment of performance are available in our preprint: An update to metapredict, a fast, accurate, and easy-to-use predictor of consensus disorder and structure.
 In bioRxiv (p.
 2022.06.06.494887). https://doi.org/10.1101/2022.06.06.494887

-Generating AlphaFold2 pLDDT scores in metapredict
+Generating predicted pLDDT (AlphaFold2 confidence) scores in metapredict

 What might the predicted confidence scores from AlphaFold2 be used for?

-These scores can be used for many applications such as generating a quick preview of which regions of your protein of interest AF2 might be able to predict with high confidence, or which regions of your protein might be disordered.
 AF2 is not (strictly speaking) a disorder predictor, and the confidence scores are not directly representative of protein disorder.
 Therefore, any conclusions drawn with regards to disorder from predicted AF2 confidence scores should be interpreted with care, but they may be able to provide an additional metric to assess the likelihood that any given protein region may be disordered.

 Why is metapredict useful?

-How to cite metapredict
+How to cite

-If you use metapredict for your work, please cite the metapredict paper -
+If you use metapredict for your work, please cite the metapredict paper:

-Known installation/execution issues
+Known installation issues

 Below we include documentation on known issues.